 4. Negative feedback is a fuel to perform better

 Never mistake negative feedback for criticism.
 A good business must consider negative feedback as a ‘fuel’ to enhance its performance.
-A negative criticism when considered as constructive feedback helps the businesses in making better decisions.
+A negative criticism, when found as constructive feedback, helps the companies in making better decisions.
 These decisions are meant to increase performance and satisfaction.

 5. The feedback survey is a process of continued learning

-All it takes is some time, constructive thinking, passion to drive change and a good feedback survey software to gather opinions from consumers and employees.
+All it takes is some time, constructive thinking, passion for driving change, and a good feedback survey software to gather opinions from consumers and employees.

-If used wrongly, a feedback survey will cause a blunder.
+If misused, a feedback survey will cause a blunder.
 Nevertheless, it becomes super powerful when used correctly and in the right context.
-Whether the Net Promoter Score question, CSAT, CES or using any other method to interact with people.
+Whether the Net Promoter Score question, CSAT, CES, or using any other method to interact with people.
 For collecting customer feedback, surveys by far are the most popular, convenient, and effective platform.

 At QuestionPro we have years of experience to tailor perfect surveys meeting customer expectations, and today we are sharing our secret three-step theory with you